Why Sonos Inc. (SONO)’s Most Recent Report Reveals Some Hints About Its Future

 BofA Securities gave a rating of “Buy” to SONO, setting the target price at $18 in the report published on October 15th of the previous year.

-Volatility was left at 3.49%, however, over the last 30 days, the volatility rate increased by 3.23%, as shares sank -4.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -18.79% lower at present.
+Volatility was left at 3.37%, however, over the last 30 days, the volatility rate increased by 3.24%, as shares surge +9.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.09% lower at present.

-During the last 5 trading sessions, SONO fell by -4.60%, which changed the moving average for the period of 200-days by +18.61% in comparison to the 20-day moving average, which settled at $31.81.
-In addition, Sonos Inc. saw 33.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SONO rose by +7.32%, which changed the moving average for the period of 200-days by +31.98% in comparison to the 20-day moving average, which settled at $31.96.
+In addition, Sonos Inc. saw 48.57% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading